nhtkid/PowerPlatformHackTogether/README.md

 ## Getting Started

-1. The zip file was exported from the Power Automate
+- The zip file was exported from my Power Automate environment

 ## Contributors